Maximize the Value of Entry-Level Jobs

 Be polite and considerate of others.
 Say “thank you” and offer to help out when you can.
 Good manners never go out of style and people will remember the way you treated them.

-Remember: An entry-Level job is your first stepping stone to success.
-Make it work for you!
+Remember: Internships and entry-level jobs are stepping stones to success.
+Make them work for you!

 Sue Montgomery is founder and president of Resume Plus (www.resumeplus.com).
 She is a professional resume writer and career coach who markets people for the jobs they want.
 Contact Sue directly at 937-254-5627 or email firstname.lastname@example.org.